jpgsantos/Subcellular_workflow/README.md

 Subcellular workflow MATLAB&trade; code and has been tested in 2020a (all packages installed) running on Microsoft Windows, macOS and Linux.

 # References
+(1) Lubitz, T., Hahn, J., Bergmann, F. T., Noor, E., Klipp, E., & Liebermeister, W. (2016).
+SBtab: a flexible table format for data exchange in systems biology.
+Bioinformatics, 32(16), 2559-2561.
+(2) Halnes, G., Ulfhielm, E., Kotaleski, J. H., & Rospars, J. P. (2008).
+Modeling of the receptor, G-protein and effector reactions in vertebrate olfactory receptor neurons.
+BMC Neuroscience, 9(1), 1-1.

-(1) Nair, A.G., Bhalla, U.S., Kotaleski J.H.
+(3) Nair, A.G., Bhalla, U.S., Kotaleski J.H.
 (2016).
 Role of DARPP-32 and ARPP-21 in the emergence of temporal constraints on striatal Calcium and Dopamine integration.
 PLoS Computational Biology, 1;12(9):e1005080.